cscart/docs/en/user_guide/shipping_and_taxes/locations/country_location.rst

 #.
 Name your rate area (in our example it'd be *Australia*).

 #.
+Tick the **Add in all realtime shipping methods** checkbox if you want the new rate area to be added to all realtime shipping methods that exist in your store.

+#.
 Select *Australia* in the **Countries** section and move it to the left box with the **<** icon.

 #.
 Select all the Australian states and territories (e.g. *Australia: New South Wales* and *Australia: Australian Capital Territory*) in the **States** section on the right side and move them to the left box with the **<** icon.